 CG plants free fruit and native shade trees at private homes in neighborhoods with low tree canopy coverage.
 Arborists on staff do a species and site selection with the homeowner, call for underground utilities, and tree installation.
 Residents receive a free 6’-10’ tree that has a retail value of $200-$300.
 Many residents say that they will use the fruit to give to their children and share with neighbors.

-THIS PROGRAM IS CURRENTLY RUNNING IN THE HEART OF BOYNTON WHICH is bounded by the C. Stanley Weaver (C-Canal) canal to the north, I-95 to the west, N.E.
-3rd Avenue to the south and the FEC rail line to the east.
+THIS PROGRAM RAN IN THE HEART OF BOYNTON WHICH is bounded by the C. Stanley Weaver (C-Canal) canal to the north, I-95 to the west, N.E.
+3rd Avenue to the south, and the FEC rail line to the east.

-THIS PROGRAM IS FUNDED BY COMMUNITY FOUNDATION FOR PALM BEACH AND MARION COUNTIES.
-With this grant we will plant 80 trees in the Heart of Boynton by September 2020, that will help continue our mission of increasing the tree canopy in the city of Boynton Beach, FL.
+THIS PROGRAM WAS FUNDED BY COMMUNITY FOUNDATION FOR PALM BEACH AND MARION COUNTIES.
+With this grant we PLANTED 80 trees in the Heart of Boynton by September 2020, which HELPED continue our mission of increasing the tree canopy in the city of Boynton Beach, FL.